JonasLong/pythonCode/README.md

 # pythonCode
-Python code I developed in May 2019.
+Python code I developed during my free time in 2019.

 Developed before I knew how to use classes in Python